hmrc/ui-test-runner/README.md

 - System property `accessibility.assessment` is available to enable or disable the accessibility assessment.
 Arguments `true` and `false` are available, the default is `true`.
 - System property `security.assessment` is available to enable or disable the security assessment.
 Arguments `true` and `false` are available, the default is `false`.
 - System property `browser.option.headless` is available to enable or disable headless browser mode.
 Arguments `true` and `false` are available, the default is `true`.
+- System property `browser.logging` is available to enable browser console logs when using Chrome.
+Arguments `true` and `false` are available, the default is `false`.

 Set system properties when executing tests as follows: